captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## MARCUS:
 I saw him onstage a dozen times.
+---
+## MARCUS:
 In costume I’ll warrant, but…
 ---
 ## COMPOSITOR:
 That’s it!
 It’s the ruff.
+---
+## COMPOSITOR:
 Not sure about the ruff.
+---
+## COMPOSITOR:
 Trying to make him look kingly, I suppose.
 ---
 ## MARCUS:
-I think it makes his head look like a ham on a platter.
+I think it makes his head look
+--
+like a ham on a platter.
 ---
 ## COMPOSITOR:
 That’s what it is.
+--
 A touch decapitational.
 ---
 ## MARCUS:
-Floats there, eyeing you
-like a frog on a rock.
+Floats there, eyeing you like a frog on a rock.
 ---
 ## COMPOSITOR:
-Why do they need a picture of him anyway?
+Why do they need a picture of him, anyway?
+---
+## COMPOSITOR:
 Makes me nervous him looking at me while I’m trying to read.
 ---
 ## MARCUS: